Carrollwood Q1 2026 Pulse: The Office Recovery Picks Up on Dale Mabry

 Three things happened in Q1 along the corridor, and the three of them together are why this pulse exists.

 1 North Dale Mabry's upgrade program got visible.
-The office tower was acquired in November 2025 with a $4M upgrade program attached (later confirmed by TBBW's May 2026 reporting on the post-upgrade leasing wave).
+The office tower was acquired in November 2025 with a $4M upgrade program attached.
 Q1 was the quarter that program moved from paperwork to scaffolding and marketing.
 The readout for a Carrollwood landlord was simple: the corridor's office stock is being repositioned, not abandoned.

 Each of those three is a separate demand vector — sports and entertainment, healthcare workers, returning office tenants.
 None of them deliver a renter in Q1.
 All three frame the next several lease cycles.